Reviews You Can Rely On

 Credit: Ross Patton

-The fastest card we tested for writing large files is the Sony Tough High Performance SDXC UHS-II, which posted an impressive speed of 250 MBps.
-A close second is the SanDisk Extreme Pro UHS-II with a speed of 246 MBps.
-Also among the fastest are the Lexar Professional 2000x UHS-II and Transcend UHS-II, each of which attained a maximum write speed of 224 MBps.
+The Sony Tough High Performance SDXC UHS-II transferred large files in the least amount of time, with an impressive speed of 252 MBps.
+The SanDisk Extreme Pro UHS-II is a close second with a speed of 246 MBps.
+The Lexar Professional 2000x UHS-II and Transcend UHS-II aren't far behind, attaining a maximum write speed of 234 and 224 MBps, respectively.

 memory card - performing admirably in every test, the extreme pro is a great option.